 weatherproof cycle shelters in residential areas, and more stands around town for parking when people are out and about.

-Overall, we’d like to see spending diverted from road-building and into sustainable transport, plus an enhanced justice system that takes into account that harm that bad driving causes.
+Overall, we’d like to see spending diverted from road-building and into sustainable transport, plus an enhanced justice system that takes into account the harm that bad driving causes.
 HGVs can be particularly dangerous to cycle around, with blind spots, and we’d like to see tighter safety standards applied to them.